ReportFlow Platform: Connecting the Field to the Office

 Multi-Tenancy

 I designed the platform for multi-tenancy from day one.
 Every query is scoped to an organization, team members are assigned roles, and all data is fully isolated between tenants.
-The reason for this is that I do not want to build something that only works for one company.
-The goal is to eventually license this platform to other backflow testing companies as well, so the multi-tenant architecture needed to be baked into the foundation rather than bolted on later.
+The goal is to eventually license this platform to other backflow testing companies, so the multi-tenant architecture needed to be baked into the foundation rather than bolted on later.

 Current Status